-Lili, a neobank aimed at freelancers, raises $55M as it passes 200k users – TechCrunch
+Lili, a neobank aimed at freelancers, raises $55M as it passes 200K users – TechCrunch

 Lili is an interesting and catchy idea because of how it’s identified all of those transactional issues, and is building tools to help people manage all of it.

-This is not just about having a business card to manage payments, but a bigger system that tracks what you are spending and learns from it to give you advice on how to manage your taxes and expenses, what you should be keeping back each month to pay towards income tax filings, and more.
+This is not just about having a business card to manage payments, but a bigger system that tracks what you are spending and learns from it to give you advice on how to manage your taxes and expenses, what you should be keeping back each month to pay toward income tax filings, and more.
 Typically, freelancers either do this on the fly from their personal accounts or set up separate business accounts to try to manage it, but neither of those options really presents a clean and easy to use user experience.

 Over time, the plan will be to continue adding in more tools and integrate with a wider set of third-party applications that freelancers might use to invoice customers or pay out invoices themselves.
 It already has integrations with Venmo and QuickBooks, and more will be coming, Bar David said, “whatever a self-employed person needs to be successful,” she said.